I Was Injured By A Hairdresser, Could I Claim Compensation? – Burns, Hair Damage & Cuts Hairdresser Negligence

 Lesser InjuriesModerate£3,710 to £11,820Cases of this nature resemble cases of no residual disability.
 The affected individual is expected to make a full recovery within two years.

-In the event you have been injured by a negligent hairdresser, you might contemplate making a claim for compensation.
+In the event you have been injured by a negligent hairdresser, you might contemplate making a compensation claim.
 If that is the case, why not contact a member of our team?
-If you have valid grounds to make a claim, Legal Helpline could connect you to a solicitor from our panel that could handle your potential case under a No Win, No Fee agreement.
-A No Win, No Fee arrangement reduces the threat to your personal finances and eliminates any upfront costs, and if your case is unsuccessful, you will not have to pay any of the fees your solicitor has incurred in pursuing your case.
+If you have valid grounds to make a claim, Legal Helpline could connect you to a solicitor from our panel who could handle your potential case on a No Win No Fee basis.

 Start Your Claim For Hairdressing Injuries Compensation

 If you wish to speak with an advisor about your potential claim, why not call us?
 Our phone lines are free to call, and our advisors are available 24 hours a day, 7 days a week.
 They can offer free legal advice and discuss your potential claim in greater length.
-Alternatively, you could enquire through our online form, and a member of our team will contact you at a later date.
+Alternatively, you could enquire about hairdressing compensation claims through our online form.

 Resources And References